Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 He picks up French fries with his bare hands to prepare a meal.

-Jon sends in his spies, two college girls which are supposed to be the demographic of the bar.
+They are two college girls, which is supposed to be the demographic of the bar.

 They order a daiquiri and a cosmo.